ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 serde_derive = "0.9"
 ```

-`Cargo.toml` file encloses information about the project, including metadata about the name, version and the authors.
-Dependencies are declared under the block of the same name.
-Since we are going to use Anterofit in conjunction with Serde, we also need to explicitly declare dependency on it.
+The `Cargo.toml` file encloses information about the project, including metadata about the name, version and the authors.
+Dependencies are declared under the block with the same name.
+Since we are going to use Anterofit in conjunction with Serde, we also need to explicitly declare a dependency on it.

 ## Working with GitHub endpoints
 Since we want to search only by repositories, we are going to work with one [endpoint](https://developer.github.com/v3/search/#search-repositories).
 Here is an example of the search query: